francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 [Distill post](https://distill.pub/2019/visual-exploration-gaussian-processes/) for a beautiful explanation of GPs.

 ## Intuition behind the NNGP result
-There are different ways to prove this result, to different levels of rigour and generality.
+There are different ways to prove the NNGP correspondence, to different levels of rigour and generality.
 Here, we will focus on the original derivation of [Neal (1994)](https://glizen.com/radfordneal/ftp/pin.pdf) for one-hidden-layer network of width $$N_\ell$$, before giving some intuition on the extension to deeper networks.
 Consider the $$i$$th neuron in the output layer

 $$
 z_i(x) = b_i^{(2)} + \sum_j^{N_1} W_{ij}^{(2)} h_j(x)